Brazil health regulator rejects Russia's Sputnik vaccine

 Brazil has registered 14.4 million confirmed cases of the virus and almost 400,000 deaths since the onset of the pandemic over a year ago, much of that in the last few months.

-Reporting by Pedro Fonseca in Rio de Janeiro and Ricardo Brito and Jamie McGeever in BrasiliaEditing by Chris Reese, Leslie Adler and Gerry Doyle
+Reporting by Pedro Fonseca in Rio de Janeiro and Ricardo Brito and Jamie McGeever in BrasiliaEditing by Gerry Doyle, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.